Right Arrow

 • How easy is it to use across shifts and locations?

 Remember, technology is a sidekick.
-Your people, training, and culture are the real safety engine.
+Your people, training, and culture drive your safety program.

 Frequently asked questions

-What are the most common injuries for couriers, and how can they be prevented?
+What are the most common injuries for couriers, and how can their risks be mitigated?

-Slips, trips, and falls, vehicle collisions, heat stress, crush/amputation injuries, and violence or animal attacks are the top risks.
-Prevention involves strong protocols—like regular hazard checks, break policies, lockout/tagout training—and leveraging technology such as AI video intelligence to identify hazards, monitor compliance, and provide real-time alerts.
+Vehicle collisions, heat stress, and crush/amputation injuries are the top risks.
+Mitigating these risks involves strong protocols—like regular hazard checks, break policies, and lockout/tagout training—and leveraging technology such as video AI to detect unsafe events, monitor for SOP compliance, and provide real-time alerts.

-How can AI video analytics help prevent accidents in couriers operations?
+How can video AI analytics help reduce accidents in courier operations?

-AI video analytics automatically detects unsafe behaviors (e.g., running on slippery surfaces, unauthorized machine access, missed breaks) and sends instant alerts to supervisors.
-This makes it possible to intervene before an incident occurs and also provides footage for incident investigation and training.
+Video AI analytics automatically detects unsafe behaviors (e.g., running, unauthorized machine access, or missed breaks) and sends real-time alerts to supervisors.
+This makes it possible to intervene before an incident occurs and also provides footage for root-cause analysis and proactive training.

-What compliance requirements do couriers organizations need to meet?
+What compliance requirements do courier organizations need to meet?

-OSHA requires timely reporting of severe injuries and fatalities, proper machine guarding, heat illness prevention, and safe vehicle operation.
-Video intelligence can automate documentation and help demonstrate compliance by providing incident footage and real-time monitoring.
+OSHA requires timely reporting of severe injuries and fatalities, proper machine guarding, heat illness mitigation, and safe vehicle operation.
+Video AI can automate documentation and help demonstrate compliance by providing incident footage and live monitoring.

 How can technology support a safety culture in a fast-paced courier environment?